Thumb Description Info Linked to

 The Zentmyer Residence in Schuyler.

-At the southwest corner of Vine and Oregon streets, this image is from Sanborn Fire Insurance Map for 1885 during Miles and Jennie's tenure in Schuyler.
+At the southwest corner of Vine and Oregon streets, this image is from Sanborn Fire Insurance Map for 1885 during Miles and Jennie's time in Schuyler.
 Note Office and Dwelling, color yellow indicates wood frame, 1 and 2 refers to number of stories, and x means shingle roof.
 This corner is currently addressed as 321 E. 11th St. and features a commercial building formerly used as a gas station.

 Thomas Benton Limbocker